-To gain perspective on the reality behind the conventional wisdom, I recommend the following seven nonfiction books.
-You might gain additional perspective from the seven novels listed farther below.
+To gain perspective on the reality behind the conventional wisdom, I recommend the following nine nonfiction books.
+You might gain additional perspective from the eight novels listed farther below.
 Each title is linked to my review, the headline of which appears within parentheses.
 Within each of the two groups, the books are listed in alphabetical order by the authors’ last names.

 Red Notice: A True Story of High Finance, Murder, and One Man’s Fight for Justice by Bill Browder (A true story of high finance and murder in Putin’s Russia)